 We now seek to express $\alpha_{L+1}$ in terms of the singular values of the parameter matrices.

-First note that for each $l$ we have the equation $H_l = W_{l-1} \Lambda_{l-1}$.
-By global centering both sides this implies that
+First note that for each $l$ we have the equation $H_l = W_{l-1} \tilde{H}_{l-1}$.
+By using repeated columns and global centering both sides, we deduce:

-Let us denote the first $K$ singular values of $W_{l-1}$ by $\omega_{i}^{(l-1)}$ for $i=1,...,K$, where as usual these are in decreasing order.
+Let the first $K$ singular values of $W_{l-1}$ be denoted by $\omega_{i}^{(l-1)}$ for $i=1,...,K$, where as usual these are in decreasing order.
 Note all other singular values of $W_{l-1}$ must be zero by the third DNC property.

-We quote the following lemma from \cite{Horn_Johnson_1985} about the singular values of a matrix product in terms of the singular values of the components.
+We quote the following lemma from Horn \& Johnson \cite{Horn_Johnson_1985} about the singular values of a matrix product in terms of the singular values of the components.

-\textbf{Lemma:} \textit{Given two matrices $A \in \textbf{R}^{m \times k}$ and $B \in \textbf{R}^{k \times n}$, and denoting the $i^{\textrm{th}}$ singular value of a matrix by $\sigma_i(\cdot)$ in descending order, we have }
+\textbf{Lemma:} \textit{Given two matrices $A \in \mathbb{R}^{m \times k}$ and $B \in \mathbb{R}^{k \times n}$, and denoting the $i^{\textrm{th}}$ singular value of a matrix by $s_i(\cdot)$ in descending order, we have }